lwirasatria99/movie-catalog-ios/README.md

 # movie-catalog-ios

+How to run ?
+1. Clone it first
+2. execute pod install on the project folder by terminal
+3. open my-movie-ios.xcworkspace

 This Apps utilize MVVM + Clean Architecture, structure below:
 - presentation -> regarding ui and viewmodel
 - domain -> usecase and ui model